Chapter 12.2: OHS Management Systems

 Safety of Work Podcast: Ep 37: How do audits influence intentions to improve practice?

 Our feelings about audits.
 Feedback from the audit process.
 The format of a cluster-randomized trial.
 Lab vs. field results.
 How to act on audit results.
-Analyzing the study’s results.
+Analysing the study’s results.

 Presenter: Drew Rae & David Provan